ietf-teep/architecture/draft-ietf-teep-architecture.md

 to the TAM.
 The Broker is not expected to handle any network connection with an application or TAM.

-The Broker only needs to return an error message if the TEE is not reachable for some reason.
+The Broker only needs to return a (transport) error message if the TEE is not reachable for some reason.
 Other errors are represented as response messages returned from the TEE which will then be passed to the TAM.